mcpeko/peko.net/README.md

 ## Notes

 This repo mirrors the live site.
 Changes are developed locally, then committed and pushed here, and finally uploaded to the server.

+## License

+Code in this repository is licensed under the MIT License (see `LICENSE`).

+All content, including images, photos, logos, data, audio, video and text, in this repository is copyright © Ole Peko Sørensen.
+All rights reserved.
+It may not be reused, copied, or redistributed without explicit permission.